 eCOMM Merchant Solutions Statement on SCA

-From 14 September 2019, new rules apply that affect the way banks or other payment services providers check that the person requesting access to their account or trying to make a payment is the person permitted to make a payment and validate specific payment instructions.
+From 14 September 2019, new rules were to apply that would affect the way banks or other payment services providers check that the person requesting access to their account or trying to make a payment is the person permitted to make a payment and validate specific payment instructions.
+Due to the industry concerns, the deadline for these rules have been postponed to 31 December 2020 in EU and 14 March 2021 in Denmark, France and the UK, with the phased rollout planned prior.

 The new rules, referred to as Strong Customer Authentication (SCA) are a new European regulatory requirement intended to reduce on-line fraud and make online payments more secure.

-The deadline for compliance with the Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) under the PSD2 Directive is 14 September 2019.
+The original deadline for compliance with the Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) under the PSD2 Directive was 14 September 2019.
+Due to industry concerns, European Banking Authority (EBA) agreed to postpone the deadline until 31 December 2020.
+Prior to EBA’s decision, regulatory authorities of Denmark, France and the UK had already established 18-month extensions until 14 March 2021.

 What is Strong Customer Authentication (SCA)?